aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/get-connection-points-from-shape/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Aspose.Cells provides rich features to manage shapes in spreadsheets.
-Sometimes there's a need to get the connection points of a shape for alignment or placement.
-The following code can be used to get the list of connection points of a shape using the [Shape.GetConnectionPoints()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getconnectionpoints/) method.
+Sometimes there is a need to obtain the connection points of a shape for alignment or placement.
+The following code can be used to retrieve the list of connection points of a shape using the [Shape.GetConnectionPoints()](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/shape/getconnectionpoints/) method.

 ```c++
 #include <iostream>